 Shannon Cornelison-Brown joins the department full-time as assistant professor of accounting after serving as an adjunct member of the department for two years.
 She earned a bachelor’s degree in business at Austin College and an MBA at the University of North Texas.
 She previously worked as an instructor of accounting at Paris Junior College and as an adjunct professor at Texas A&M University-Commerce.
 A certified public accountant and chartered global management accountant, she is a member of senior management at Hooten Financial Services.

-Mikidadu Mohammed, assistant professor of economics, earned a bachelor’s degree in business at Kwame Nkrumah University of Science and Technology, a master’s degree in economics and applied statistics at New Mexico State University, and a Ph.D. at The University of Utah.
+Mikidadu Mohammed, assistant professor of economics, earned a bachelor’s degree in economics at Kwame Nkrumah University of Science and Technology, a master’s degree in economics and applied statistics at New Mexico State University, and a Ph.D. at The University of Utah.
 He has held several research and teaching positions at the University of Utah and New Mexico State.
 In 2016, he was awarded the Outstanding Doctoral Student: Stephen Reynolds Fellowship at the University of Utah as well as the Rasmussen Summer Research Grant.

 New visiting faculty for the 2017-2018 academic year include Marat R. Akopian, visiting assistant professor of political science; Kendra Hamilton, visiting assistant professor of psychology; Felix Harcourt, visiting professor of history; and Huy V. Nguyen, visiting assistant professor of mathematics.

 New or returning adjunct faculty include Mary Leah Friedline, adjunct instructor in religious studies; Matt Hanley, adjunct instructor in economics and business management; Christina “Shea” Reagian, adjunct instructor in education; and David Schones, adjunct instructor in religious studies.